Summer Session 2014

 Introduction to Summer Session

 Summer Session enrollment is open to everyone ― admitted SF State students, prospective students, visitors and the community.
-Summer Session is an excellent opportunity to meet the faculty, get to know the campus and get acquainted with other students.
-The credit you earn may count toward your degree.
+Summer Session courses offer an excellent opportunity to meet the faculty, get to know the campus and get acquainted with other students.
+The course credit you earn may count toward your degree.

 Quick Reference Guide

 - Step 2

 Find out what your Priority Registration Time will be

 View your registration time on "Add & Drop Classes."